a-karma/Bogor_Workshop/DAY_1/Session2.md

 ```
 You need to run this command only once and you should see a change in your prompt: the word `(base)` appears on the left.
 This is signalling that you are now in the conda base environment which represent the default space.
-To activate the environment for this session, please run:
+To activate the environment for this session, simply run:

 ```sh
 conda activate Day_1